Respiratory Care Clinical Rotation (Arizona)

-GateWay Community College's Respiratory Care Program is accredited by by the Commission on Accreditation of Allied Health Education Programs (CAAHEP)in conjunction with the Committee on Accreditation of Respiratory Care (CoARC).
+GateWay Community College's Respiratory Care Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) in conjunction with the Commission on Accreditation for Respiratory Care (CoARC).

 To participate in the Mayo School of Health Sciences Respiratory Care Program clinical rotations, you must be enrolled in the Respiratory Care Program at the following affiliated academic institution:

 For more information or to enroll in the Respiratory Care Program, please contact GateWay Community College in Phoenix, Ariz.